jye-lim/weather_prediction_app/docs/configuration.md

 ---
 layout: default
-title: Configuration
+title: Methodology
 nav_order: 2
 ---

-# Configuration
+# Methodology
 {: .no_toc }

-Just the Docs has some specific configuration parameters that can be defined in your Jekyll site's \_config.yml file.
+Discussions on the methodology of the project.
 {: .fs-6 .fw-300 }

 ## Table of contents